pingcap/docs-cn/FAQ.md

 As an alternative to using `sync-log`, you may also consider having five nodes instead of three in your Raft group.
 This would allow for the failure of two nodes, while still providing data safety.

-#### In data writing using the Raft protocol, multiple network roundtrips occur.
+#### Since TiKV uses the Raft protocol, multiple network roundtrips occur during data writing.
 What is the actual write delay?

-Theoretically, TiDB has 4 more network roundtrips than standalone databases.
+Theoretically, TiDB has a write delay of 4 more network roundtrips than standalone databases.

 #### Does TiDB have a InnoDB memcached plugin like MySQL which can directly use the KV interface and does not need the independent cache?